pombase/website/src/docs/documentation/modification-data-bulk-upload-format.md

 level_fluctuates_during | identifies a biological process (e.g. the cell cycle or one or more of its phases) during which the modification site occupancy is observed to vary | level_fluctuates_during(GO:0000278) multiplicity | number of modified sites detected within the same peptide fragment (relevant to mass spec. methods) | multiplicity(2) in_absence_of | This relation is used to indicate attenuation of the activity of a specific gene product (either by deletion or inactivation).
-This extension must be used with an additional extension describing the modification | in_absence_of(PomBase:SPBC11B10.09)
+This extension must be used with an additional extension describing the modification | in_absence_of(PomBase:SPBC11B10.09) decreased_during | identifies a biological process or cell cycle phase during which the modification is actively increased | decreased_during(GO:0034605) increased_during | identifies a biological process or cell cycle phase during which the modification is actively deceased | increased_during(GO:0034605)

 Please [contact the ${database_name} curators](mailto:${helpdesk_address}) if
 you have any questions about what to use for modification IDs,